lpantano/isomiRs/README.md

 isomiRs
 =======

 analyze isomiRs from seqbuster tool

+It needs R > 3.2

 ###Installation